Talk

 Deep modules

-from Philosophy of Software Design by John Osterhout
+from Philosophy of Software Design by John Ousterhout

 Deep modules